-Anxiety in Sri Lanka a summary
+Anxiety in Sri Lanka

 New Insights into Anxiety in Sri Lanka

-a summary by Hiranthi Munasinghe
+A Summary by Hiranthi Munasinghe

 Anxiety disorders are a common mental health problem in Sri Lanka, affecting an estimated 10-20% of the population.
 The patterns of anxiety in Sri Lanka have changed over time, with anxiety disorders becoming more common among men and people in urban areas.
 The civil war in Sri Lanka also had a significant impact on the mental health of the population, and many Sri Lankans continue to experience anxiety and other mental health problems related to the war.